OpenSourceMycetoma/Series-3-Phenothiazines/README.md

 * Phenothiazines have a small but important role in emergency medicine world wide even to this day
 * Lipophilic to penetrate into fungal grain
 * Apparently long lasting in vivo (30h t1/2 for chlorpromazine 21h t1/2 for thioridazine 17h t1/2 for promethazine)
+* Chlorpromazine has been used in clinical experiments as an adjuvant for treating some fungal and ameobic infections
 Disadvantages:
 * Some phenothiazines are photosensitive and some may cause a tetracycline like photosensitivity in vivo
 * High lipophilicity might cause ADMET problems